AshwathB-debug/Project-Codex/README.md

 ## Features
-1. SpeechRecognition: This project utilizes the SpeechRecognition module to be able to speak to the computer, converting spoken words into text that the Chatbot could process to provide a response.
+1. Text to Speech: This project utilizes the pyttsx3 library to be integrate text-to-speech capabilities to the chatbot, converting text that the Chatbot generates into a human-like response.
 2. API key security: The project utilizes an environment file to encrypt API keys from landing into the wrong hands.
 3. Streamlit: Deployed our Chatbot to Streamlit to increase user engagement and productivity by 100% and making a more user-friendly tool.